 Using business credit to fund growth initiatives enables startups to grow faster while avoiding dilution of ownership.
 Business credit is a good way for startups to finance sales, marketing, and hiring to accelerate revenue growth, as well as fund working capital and extend cash runway.

 However, we often see startups stumble when they pitch for credit financing.
 While they may have been successful in obtaining equity investment, lenders look for different things in a business.

-First: prepare your financial information (profit and loss (P&L), balance sheet, and cash flow) – Understand what type of credit facility you need, how much you’re looking for, and when.
+Profit and loss (P&L), balance sheet, and cash flow.
+Understand what type of credit facility you need, how much you’re looking for, and when.
 Lenders focus on a company’s financials and want to understand its key metrics, and how the company compares to its competitors so lenders can feel confident the company will continue to grow revenue and be able to repay the credit over the term.